etna-team/etna/CONTRIBUTING.md

 ### 7. Writing a documentation

-If you update the code the documentation should be updated accordingly.
+If you update the code, the documentation should be updated accordingly.
 ETNA uses [Numpydoc style](https://numpydoc.readthedocs.io/en/latest/format.html) for formatting docstrings.
 The documentation is written in ReST.
 Length of a line inside docstrings block must be limited to 100 characters to fit into Jupyter documentation popups.